SumoLogic/sumologic-documentation/docs/integrations/google/cloud-functions.md

 1. Setup the [Google Service Account](https://help.sumologic.com/docs/send-data/hosted-collectors/google-source/gcp-metrics-source/#google-service-account).
 2. [Setup a GCP Metric source](https://help.sumologic.com/docs/send-data/hosted-collectors/google-source/gcp-metrics-source/#set-up-a-gcp-metrics-source) in Sumo Logic.
 While setting up the source select **Functions** as the service from dropdown to get the Google cloud function metrics.

-## Installing the Google Cloud Functions App
+## Installing the Google Cloud Functions app

 Now that you have set up collection for Google Cloud Functions, install the Sumo Logic App to access the pre-configured searches and dashboards.